 Most of the novels can be laid out in chronological order without any overlaps or other complications, but there are a few which happen at the same time as, or otherwise off to the side of, other novels.

-The easy bit is this sequence: Crystal Soldier, Crystal Dragon, Balance of Trade, Trade Secret, Local Custom, Scout’s Progress, Mouse and Dragon, Conflict of Honors, Agent of Change, Carpe Diem, Plan B, I Dare, Ghost Ship, Dragon Ship, Dragon in Exile, Alliance of Equals, Neogenesis, Accepting the Lance.
+The easy bit is this sequence: Crystal Soldier, Crystal Dragon, Balance of Trade, Trade Secret, Fair Trade, Local Custom, Scout’s Progress, Mouse and Dragon, Conflict of Honors, Agent of Change, Carpe Diem, Plan B, I Dare, Ghost Ship, Dragon Ship, Dragon in Exile, Alliance of Equals, Neogenesis, Accepting the Lance.

 The difficult novels are Fledgling, Saltation, Necessity’s Child, The Gathering Edge, and Trader’s Leap.

 Necessity’s Child overlaps the end of Ghost Ship and some amount (it’s not clear how much) of Dragon Ship.
 The obvious solution is to read it between the two, and this is what I tried for my own re-reading.
 I found, however, that placing Necessity’s Child there interrupts the flow of the story from Ghost Ship to Dragon Ship, and also, it turns out, the flow of the story from Necessity’s Child to Dragon in Exile.
 Therefore I recommend reading in the order Ghost Ship, Dragon Ship, Necessity’s Child, Dragon in Exile.